BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 Once per game, Lurtz can choose to use his shield as a throwing weapon.
 This has a Strength of 4, and any Man-sized (or smaller) model hit by the shield is automatically knocked Prone.
 Once Lurtz has thrown his shield, he no longer carries it and cannot use it for the remainder of the battle.

-**PARTICIPANTS**

-**Good:** Aragorn - Strider with bow; Legolas Greenleaf; Gimli, son of Glóin; Boromir of Gondor.

-All Good models have an Elven Cloak.

-**Evil:** Lurtz with shield; Uruk-hai Scout Captain with two-handed weapon; 24 Uruk-hai Scouts: 8 with shield, 8 with Uruk-hai bow, 8 with no additional wargear.

 ![](../media/scenarios/quest_of_the_ringbearer/breaking_of_the_fellowship.jpg)

 ---

 ## AMBUSH AT AMON HEN

+**PARTICIPANTS**

+**Good:** Frodo Baggins with Sting and Mithril Coat; Samwise Gamgee; Meriadoc Brandybuck; Peregrin Took; Aragorn - Strider with bow; Legolas Greenleaf; Gimli, son of Glóin; Boromir of Gondor.

+All Good models have an Elven Cloak.

+**Evil:** Lurtz; Uruk-hai Scout Captain; 24 Uruk-hai Scouts: 8 with no additional equipment, 8 with shield, 8 with Uruk-hai bow.

 **LAYOUT**